Ads.com, LLC Monetizer Program - Terms and Conditions

 9.2 Company and/or Company’s upstream ad partners maintain all right, title and interest in connection with their respective Intellectual Property Rights.
 As to Company, such Intellectual Property Rights include, but are not limited to, the source code to the MP, the MP, the Documentation, the look, feel and functionality of the MP, and aggregate metadata collected from Referral Traffic.

-9.3 “Confidential Information” means any information that Company provides to Publisher (directly or indirectly) in the course of and in connection with the Publisher License Agreement and these MP Terms, whether or not marked, designated or otherwise identified as confidential, about its business affairs including, but not limited to, Company confidential business contracts, products, other services, confidential Intellectual Property Rights, trade secrets, third-party confidential information, and other sensitive or proprietary information.
-Without limiting the foregoing, “Confidential Information” of Company includes the Documentation, and the terms of the Publisher License Agreement and these MP Terms.
+9.3 “Confidential Information” means any information that Company provides to Publisher (directly or indirectly), whether or not marked, designated or otherwise identified as confidential, including, but not limited to, Company’s business affairs, Company confidential business contracts, products, services, confidential Intellectual Property Rights, trade secrets, third-party confidential information, and other sensitive or proprietary information.
+Without limiting the foregoing, “Confidential Information” of Company includes the Documentation, and terms entered into with Publisher.
 Confidential Information does not include information that (a) was previously known to Publisher without obligation of confidence, (b) is independently developed by Publisher without reference to the Confidential Information, (c) is acquired by Publisher from a third party which is not under an obligation of confidence with respect to such information, or (d) is or becomes publicly available through no act, omission, disclosure, breach, or any other fault of Publisher.
-Publisher will: (x) hold in strict confidence the Confidential Information, (y) not copy, distribute, transmit, share, or otherwise use or exploit any Confidential Information, except to the extent necessary to perform under the Publisher License Agreement and these MP Terms, and (z) not disclose to any third party any Confidential Information.
-It shall not be a breach of this Section 9.3 for Publisher to provide Confidential Information in connection with a valid court order, subpoena or government request provided that Publisher shall notify Company promptly (email will suffice) and cooperate to obtain confidential treatment.
+Publisher will: (x) hold in strict confidence the Confidential Information, (y) not copy, distribute, transmit, share, or otherwise use or exploit any Confidential Information, except solely to the extent necessary to perform under these MP Terms, and (z) not disclose to any third party any Confidential Information.
+Publisher may provide Confidential Information in connection with a valid court order, subpoena or government request, provided that Publisher shall notify Company promptly (email will suffice) and cooperate with Company to obtain confidential treatment or a protective order for such Confidential Information.

-9.4 In the event of actual or threatened unauthorized use or disclosure, Company will be entitled to seek appropriate equitable relief, including injunctive relief (without bond), a protective order, or whatever other remedies it might have at law.
+9.4 In the event of actual or threatened unauthorized use or disclosure of Confidential Information, Company will be entitled to seek appropriate equitable relief, including injunctive relief (without bond), a protective order, or whatever other remedies it might have available at law.

 10.TERMINATION